phill-holland/neurodiversity-accommodations-cheat-sheet/COMMUNICATION.md

 "Can you finished that off by tomorrow afternoon?"
 ```

-the bark is worse than the bite
+"the bark is worse than their bite"